-Pathologist Dr Mitul Sharma initially said the death was caused by a “cocktail” of drugs including ecstasy and cocaine which Mr Stephenson had taken the night before.
+Pathologist Dr Mitul Sharma initially said the death was caused by a “cocktail” of drugs including ecstasy and cocaine which Mr Stephenson had taken.

 But Mrs Brown contacted the coroner to raise serious concerns over a lack of investigation into her son’s allergy.

 After further tests, Dr Sharma revised her findings and said she believed Mr Stephenson died as a result of the combination between the allergic reaction and the drugs.

 Mr Tweddle recorded a verdict of death by misadventure and said Mr Stephenson’s died “as a result of a severe allergic reaction to nuts in the presence of the drugs”.

 The coroner also praised Mrs Brown for her persistence in ensuring the allergy enquiry was fully investigated.